awsdocs/aws-proton-administrator-guide/doc_source/ag-create-env.md

 1. Review the request\.
    + If you approve the request, provisioning is in progress\.
    + If you reject the request, the environment creation is cancelled\.
-   + If the pull request times out, environment creation is not complete\.
+   + If the pull request times out, environment creation *isn't* complete\.

-1. Provide provisioning status to AWS Proton\.
+1. Asynchronously provide provisioning status to AWS Proton\.
+The following example notifies AWS Proton of a successful provisioning\.

    ```
-   aws proton notify-resource-deployment-status-change \
+   $ aws proton notify-resource-deployment-status-change \
        --resource-arn "arn:aws:proton:region-id:123456789012:environment/pr-environment" \
        --status "SUCCEEDED"
    ```